 How to Draw Manga Head – Multiple Angles

 While the video itself might not be super high-quality (mobile phone alarms, etc.), I think the video itself is pretty good.
 The basics are nicely presented, and in the video, you can see how the head shape is created in a few strokes.

 In the video, the artist doesn’t explain too much about the basics but does show the basics.

 How to Draw Anime Boy Face [No Timelapse]

-A very simple and straightforward video on how to draw boys face in anime style —starting by drawing the circle and adding the needed lines for the jaw and eyes.
+A very simple and straightforward video on how to draw boys’ faces in anime style —starting by drawing the circle and adding the needed lines for the jaw and eyes.

 As you might have seen, the basics are always the same.
 Draw a circle and then add lines.
 It’s that simple, yet it isn’t when you want to draw a beautiful face.
 It’s all about proportions and how things are placed in the head.

-The video presents a bit different approach to drawing the head, as Sophie starts from the chin, after the drawing the usual circle.
-Many starts by drawing the horizontal and vertical lines, but not Sophie, in this video, which makes the process a bit more interesting.
+The video presents a bit different approach to drawing the head, as Sophie starts from the chin after drawing the usual circle.
+Many starts by drawing the horizontal and vertical lines, but not Sophie in this video, which makes the process a bit more interesting.

 So in a sense, this video shows you how to draw the head before drawing elements like eyes, nose, mouth, etc. In the end, you have a clear head and face structure to draw on further.